Kalinka5/detective_game/README.md

 <img src="screenshots/example1.jpg">

 The game also features a choice of actions.
-Where the character goes or what phrase he says.
+Where the character goes or what phrase he says :thinking:.

 <img src="screenshots/example2.jpg">

 There are easy and hard levels.
 If you chose hard difficalty level you will play short games.
-Also in this level you will have lives :hearts: and if you lose everything, you will automatically lose.
+Also in this level you will have lives :hearts: and if you lose everything, you will automatically lose :dizzy_face:.

 <img src="screenshots/example3.jpg">

 ___

 ## *Mini_games*
-*In detective game you have 3 mini games.*
+*In detective game you have 3 mini games.:video_game:*
-- "Guess the number"
+- "Guess the number" :8ball:
-- "Dice rolling"
+- "Dice rolling" :game_die:
-- "Rock, paper, scissors"
+- "Rock, paper, scissors" :rock: :page_with_curl: :scissors:

 <details>
-<summary>Guess the number</summary>
+<summary>Guess the number :8ball:</summary>

 It's first game where you should guess the number which computer was guessed.
 Here’s what it looks like: